stashed/stash/docs/guides/platforms/aks.md

 **Deploy Workload:**

 Now, deploy the following Deployment.
-Here we have mounted the ConfigMap `stash-sample-data` as data source volume.
+Here, we have mounted the ConfigMap `stash-sample-data` as data source volume.

 Below, the YAML for the Deployment we are going to create.